kumahq/kuma-website/app/docs/dev/deployments/multi-zone.md

 MTLS is mandatory to enable cross-zone service communication. mTLS can be configured in your mesh configuration as indicated in the [mTLS section](/docs/{{ page.version }}/policies/mutual-tls).
-This is required because Kuma uses the [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) field, part of the TLS protocol, as a way to pass routing information cross zones.
+This is required because {{site.mesh_product_name}} uses the [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) field, part of the TLS protocol, as a way to pass routing information cross zones.

 ### Cross-zone communication details